OpenEnergyDashboard/DesignDocs/areaNormalization/areaNormalization.md

 ## Area and units

 At the current time there is a single area value for a meter/group.
 This implies that the unit is the same for all meters/groups but the actual unit is unknown.
-It would be nice to upgrade this given OED now understands units.
+Area units should be a feature, as allowing for conversions between measurement systems is useful.
 Thus, the following is proposed:

 - OED will provide (at least) two standard area units: sq. meter & sq. foot.
 (Alright, now meter has another meaning but hopefully clear from context :-) The conversion between them will also be provided.
 Any area unit (as described below) is okay to use for the area of a meter/group.
 - The DB and menus for area will be modified so they include all area units.
 The ones for meter/group editing should be clear.
 There will also be one associated with choosing the normalize graphics by area.
 The thought was to have a checkbox to enable this with a menu nearby that allows the user to select any area unit.
 OED will need to do a conversion if the area unit of the meter/group differs from the one chosen for display.
 This is the same process done for the graphic unit in OED and should be handled similarly.
 As such, it will be done in the DB on the server.
 This seems an okay choice given the user isn't likely to change the unit very often.
 The Redux state will need to handle this and the normalized area readings.
 - The admin preferences will have another menu to set the site default area unit as is done for language, graphic, etc. This will also require it to be added to the DB.
 All the menus for area (meter/group editing and user selected area unit for graphic normalization) will have this as the default value when it comes up before the user may change it.
-- Each of the three places that need an area unit choice will have to decide which units are allows (hopefully using the same code).
+- Each of the three places that need an area unit choice will have to decide which units are allowed (hopefully using the same code).
 This will be determined by whether a unit can be converted from sq. meters.
 This means any unit that has true in the Pik row with sq. meters. src/client/app/utils/determineCompatibleUnits.ts function unitsCompatibleWithUnit() can do this.
 This will allow admins to add more area units for normalization by creating a bidirectional conversion to any existing area unit.
+- Area units will be added as a new unit type.
+This will allow them to be distinguished from other unit types, but still use many of the existing functions and features of OED units.

 ## Area varying with time